HLRichardson-Git/Gestalt/README.md

 Welcome to the Gestalt
 ======================

-Gestalt is a user-friendly cryptography library designed for developers who want to seamlessly integrate cryptographic functions into their projects.
+Gestalt is a user-friendly cryptography library designed for developers who want to seamlessly integrate cryptographic algorithms into their projects.

 Our goal is to provide a straightforward and intuitive interface for implementing essential cryptographic operations without the hassle associated with more complex libraries.